Last Updated: January 10, 2024

-1.2.3 Tulip Content and SDK.
-To the extent Tulip grants to Customer a non-exclusive, non-transferable, worldwide, revocable, nonsublicensable license during the Subscription Term to use, copy and deploy the Tulip Content and the Tulip SDK in each case solely for Customer’s own internal business purposes and solely in connection with Customer’s use of the Tulip Offering.
-Customer’s sole and exclusive remedy for any issues with the Tulip Content and the Tulip SDK is to cease use of the Tulip Content and the Tulip SDK.
-Further, if Customer does not install an Update to Tulip Content and/or the Tulip SDK) the Tulip Content and/or the Tulip SDK may cease to operate. s.
+1.2.4 Tulip Content and SDK.
+To the extent Tulip grants to Customer a non-exclusive, non-transferable, worldwide, revocable, nonsublicensable license during the Subscription Term to use, copy and deploy the Tulip Content and the Tulip SDK, such license shall be in each case solely for Customer’s own internal business purposes and solely in connection with Customer’s use of the Tulip Offering.
+Customer’s use of the Tulip Content and/or the Tulip SDK is optional.
+The Tulip Content and the Tulip SDK are provided to Customer as a convenience, not as a requirement or condition to use of the Tulip Offering.
+Thus, Customer’s sole and exclusive remedy for any issues with the Tulip Content and the Tulip SDK is to cease use of the Tulip Content and the Tulip SDK.
+Further, if Customer does not install an Update to Tulip Content and/or the Tulip SDK) the Tulip Content and/or the Tulip SDK may cease to operate.

 1.3.
 Trial Subscriptions.
-If Customer receives a trial or evaluation subscription to a Tulip Product or Service (a “Trial Subscription”), then Customer may use the Tulip Products and Services which are subject to the Trial Subscription in accordance with the Agreement for the period granted by Tulip in the Order Form for the Trial Subscription (the “Trial Period”).
+If Customer receives a trial subscription, evaluation subscription, or free educational license to a Tulip Product or Service (a “Trial Subscription”), then Customer may use the Tulip Products and Services which are subject to the Trial Subscription in accordance with the Agreement for the period granted by Tulip in the Order Form for the Trial Subscription (the “Trial Period”).
 Trial Subscriptions are permitted solely for Customer’s use to determine whether to purchase a subscription to the Tulip Offering and may have limited functionality and features.
 Customer’s right to access and use the Tulip Offering will terminate at the end of the Trial Period unless Customer elects to purchase a non-trial or evaluation version of the Tulip Offering under a separate Order Form with Tulip.
 Tulip has the right to terminate a Trial Subscription at any time for any reason.
-Notwithstanding anything to the contrary in the Agreement, the warranties, indemnities and other obligations of Tulip hereunder shall not apply to Trial Subscriptions all of which are provided “as is” and “as available”.
+Trial Subscriptions are for evaluation purposes only.
+As a result, notwithstanding anything to the contrary in the Agreement, the warranties, indemnities and other obligations of Tulip hereunder shall not apply to Trial Subscriptions all of which are provided “as is” and “as available.”
 Further, any data Customer enters into the Tulip Platform, and any customizations made to the Tulip Offering by or for Customer, during Customer’s Trial Subscription will be permanently lost unless Customer orders a subscription to the same Tulip Offering as those covered by the Trial Subscription or exports such data, before the end of the Trial Period.

 1.4.
 Beta Versions.
 Tulip may, from time to time in its sole discretion, make available to Customer Beta Versions.
 Use of Beta Versions is optional and is at Customer’s sole risk.
-Notwithstanding anything to the contrary in the Agreement, the warranties, indemnities and other obligations of Tulip hereunder shall not apply to Beta Versions, all of which are provided “as is” and “as available”.
+Due to the untested/unproven nature of Beta versions, they are provided “as is” and without warranty.
+Therefore, notwithstanding anything to the contrary in the Agreement, the warranties, indemnities and other obligations of Tulip hereunder shall not apply to Beta Versions, all of which are provided “as is” and “as available”.

 1.5.
 General Restrictions.
 Customer will not (and will not permit any third party to): (a) rent, lease, provide access to, sublicense, transfer or otherwise make available the Tulip Offering to a third party; (b) use the Tulip Offering to provide, or incorporate the Tulip Offering into, any product or service provided to a third party; (c) reverse engineer, decompile, disassemble, or otherwise seek to obtain the source code or non-public APIs to the Tulip Offering, except to the extent expressly permitted by applicable law (and then only upon advance notice to Tulip); (d) adapt, alter, modify, improve, translate or create derivative works of the Tulip Offering; (e) copy or modify the Tulip Offering or any Documentation, or create any derivative work based on any of the foregoing; (f) create Internet "links" to or from the Tulip Offering or "frame" or "mirror" any content forming part of the Tulip Offering, other than on Customer's own intranets or otherwise for its own internal business purposes; (g) remove or obscure any copyright, proprietary or other notices contained in the Tulip Offering; or (h) publicly disseminate information regarding the performance of the Tulip Offering.

 1.8.
 Third Party Platforms.
 The Tulip Platform may support connections with certain Third-Party Platforms.
-In order for the Tulip Platform to communicate with such Third-Party Platforms, Customer may be required to input credentials to authorize the Tulip Platform to connect to Customer’s account in order to transmit and receive information and data from such Third-Party Platforms as directed or enabled by Customer.
+Customer understands and agrees that the rights granted in Section 1.2 do not include a license to any Third-Party Platforms and that Customer is responsible to obtain its own license to any Third-Party Platform that Customer desires to use with the Tulip Platform.
+Any use of a Third-Party Platform by Customer, including but not limited to any implementation, customization, or any exchange of data between Customer and any Third-Party Platform, is solely between Customer and the applicable Third-Party Platform.
+In order for the Tulip Platform to communicate with Third-Party Platforms, Customer may be required to input credentials to authorize the Tulip Platform to connect to Customer’s account in order to transmit and receive information and data from such Third-Party Platforms as directed or enabled by Customer.
 Customer is solely responsible for complying with any relevant terms and conditions of the Third-Party Platforms and maintaining appropriate accounts in good standing with the providers of the Third-Party Platforms.
 Customer acknowledges and agrees that Tulip has no responsibility or liability for any Third-Party Platform or any Customer Data exported to a Third-Party Platform or for verifying any Customer Data that Customer imports from a Third-Party Platform.

 2. Tulip Support Program; Updates.

 2.1 Tulip Support Program.
-Subject to Tulip’s receipt of Customer’s payment of all applicable fees and Customer’s installation of all Updates, Tulip shall provide Customer with support services pursuant to the Tulip Support Program ordered by Customer on the associated Order Form.
+Subject to Tulip’s receipt of Customer’s payment of all applicable fees and Customer’s installation of all Updates, Tulip shall provide Customer with support services pursuant to the Tulip Support Program ordered by Customer on the associated Order Form and attached thereto.

 3. Professional Services.